Skip to content

 Discovering Africa’s Eden in an Ancient Desert

-Inscribed as the 1000th UNESCO World Heritage Site, the Okavango Delta stretches over two million hectares across north western Botswana.
+Inscribed as the 1,000th UNESCO World Heritage Site, the Okavango Delta stretches across more than two million hectares in northwestern Botswana.

-Each year, heavy rainfall in Angola’s Planalto Highlands fills the mighty Okavango River, depositing 2.5 trillion liters of fresh water into a network of rivers that flood the ancient Kalahari Desert in a spectacular alluvial fan to create the world’s largest inland delta.
+Each year, rains in Angola’s Planalto Highlands feed the mighty Okavango River, sending 2.5 trillion liters of fresh water south—flooding the ancient Kalahari Desert in a spectacular alluvial fan.
+The result?
+The world’s largest inland delta, teeming with life and wild beauty.

-Over 40% of Botswana is designated as national parks and private game reserves, allowing enormous herds of animals to roam freely across its contrasting landscape and follow ancient evolutionary tracks visible from the air.
+Over 40% of Botswana is protected as national parks and private game reserves, allowing great herds of wildlife to roam freely and follow ancient migratory paths visible from the air.

-Evolving from expansive grassy plains to wetlands and slow moving waterways, the Okavango Delta truly is the Earth’s last paradise.
+Evolving from vast grasslands to intricate wetlands and slow-moving waterways, the Okavango Delta is truly the last paradise of Africa—a living Eden on the edge of the Kalahari.

 Map (1)